 5. Stay Alert to the Economy

-However focused on your business you may be, never lose sight of the world around you.
-When big macroeconomic events occur, businesses are invariably among the first to feel the impact.
+No matter how focused you are on your business, never lose sight of the world around you.
+When big economic events like COVID -19 occur, businesses are invariably among the first to feel the impact.
 When the economy is going well, business is good.
 But when it’s not, hold tight.

-Brian Moran, CEO, Small Business Edge, says losing his small business in the Great Recession has helped him prepare for the next recession.
-Moran lists 5 ways to get your business ready for when the next recession hits:
+Brian Moran, CEO, Small Business Edge, says losing his small business in the Great Recession has helped him prepare for this recession.
+Moran lists 5 ways to prepare your business for recession – these are relevant now while we’re in the middle of a recession and in planning for future recession:

 - Watch for red flags, e.g. slow-paying receivables, tightening credit lines, or something happening upstream within your supply chains.